yassineyahyaoui/yassineyahyaoui/README.md

 ### Hi there 👋
 #### My name is Mohamed Yassine Yahyaoui.
-I'm a computer science enthusiast working on interesting projects 💻!
+I'm a computer engineering student working on some interesting projects💻!

 ## Languages and tools
 <p align="center">